Gracism and Racism - Pentecost Shalom

 After this lamenting exercise, ask the Spirit of Truth what restorative and reparative justice will look like as you move in the awareness in repentance, lament, listening, and loving from your being, feelings, and doing.

 Shame will tempt you, but there's grace to face the truth as you mourn the harm you have directly caused and/or the damage you have tolerated.

 Shame will only serve to shield you from truly seeing the person or people you have harmed.

 Shame will center you—compassion will center the one who has been marginalized and dehumanized (the act of reducing someone to a mere object that serves as a means to an end).

 Kingdom Compassion will empower you to make this more about the image-bearer harmed and less about your image management.
 What is the image you are managing?
 Ponder and respond.
 Let grace.

 Kingdom Compassion will help you recognize where you get to break your connection with white supremacy—the foundation of the fraud and fallacy for racism, its indoctrination of 'normal', 'right', 'perfect', 'mainstream', 'default', 'exceptional', 'dominant', 'individual', 'the parent'.
 What is the word from the indoctrination list that is resonating the most with you?
 (This is not an exhaustive list.
 If another word rises for you—use it) Ponder and respond.
 Let grace.

-Kingdom Compassion will help you respond in humility to the Adonai (LORD) and to the wounded without using yourself as a reference point.
-How will you decenter yourself in order to let humility?
+Kingdom Compassion will help you respond in humility to the Adonai (LORD) and the wounded without using yourself as a reference point.
+How will you decenter yourself to let humility?
 Ponder and respond.
 Let grace.